 |Milk?||Yes, 1 ounce (30 ml)||Yes, 2 or 3 ounces (60 or 90 ml)|

 |Flavor notes||Espresso- forward and intense flavor||Mild and well-balanced flavor|

 |Calories per serving||5 to 18 calories||10 to 36 calories|

-Now that you know about the main differences between macchiato and piccolo; let’s go into detail about how these drinks are made and all the differences between them.
+Now that you know the main differences between macchiato and piccolo, let’s go into detail about how these drinks are made and their differences.